wolvi-lataniere/morpheus-serial/doc/blog.md

 ### Standard Inkyshot project

 After a high-intensity start-up phase, the consumption settles around 150mA on the 12V line with regular short 250mA spiker, which represents an average consumption of a bit less than **2W**.
-This value is not affected much with refresh rate.
+This value is not affected much by refresh rate.

 ### Modified Inkyshot project

-The main difference with this project is that we have two main consumption profile.
+The main difference with this project is that we have two main consumption profiles.

-The total boot-up to shutdown time on the Pi is about 150 seconds, with a main consumption phase of 105 seconds averaging 168mV, so about 360mA under 12V which is about **4.3W**, the other 45 seconds, the power is ramping up and down and can be averaged to half that power.
+The total boot-up to shutdown time on the Pi is about 150 seconds, with a main consumption phase of 105 seconds averaging 168mV.
+This corresponds to about 360mA under 12V which is about **4.3W**.
+For the other 45 seconds, the power is ramping up and down and can be averaged to half that power.

 Which makes an activation energy budget of